iogbole/israelo/draft/2021-01-13-ioannis-i-miss-you.md

 permalink: "/draf/i"
 ---

-Farewell my friend, Ioannis
+Farewell my friend, Ioannis<br/>
-Sorry, you had to close the chapter this soon.
+Sorry, you had to close the chapter this soon. <br/>
-I am happy for the opportunity to have mentored you, Though I wonder to what end, now that you are gone.
+I am happy for the opportunity to have mentored you,<br/>
+Though I wonder to what end, now that you are gone.<br/>
-So glad I was when we finally got the chance to work on the same account.
+So glad I was when we finally got the chance to work on the same account.<br/>
-The lunch we shared,
+The lunch we shared,<br/>
 The protein bar chat,
 The home gym chat,
 Your crazy Masters degree idea still gives me a chuckle.